 In many places, the volume flow measurement in lubricoolant systems occurs only rarely via external measuring devices, or it takes place manually.
 To monitor the lubricoolant supply of machine tools in future, robust volume flow sensors are indispensable in the context of the Industry 4.0 initiative.
 However, due to contamination of the lubricoolant, volume flow sensors available on the market are often highly prone to wear and thus cost-intensive.

 As an alternative to the use of measurement technology that is susceptible to wear, the team at Grindaix GmbH has developed an almost wear-free volume-flow sensor for lubricoolants.
-It is based on a report on the “Venturi Effect” published by Giovanni Battista in 1797.
+It is based on the principle of the report published by Giovanni Battista in 1797 on the “Venturi Effect”.

-GRX-Q is suitable for almost all wear-free volume flow measurements of nearly all fluids.
+GRX-Q is suitable for carrying out virtually wear-free volume flow measurements of almost all fluids.
+In addition to the volume flow, the pressure in the pipe system and the prevailing media temperature are also measured at the same time.
 Each sensor leaves Grindaix after undergoing a test operation for determining the exact product characteristic curve.

 Connection flange: DN25 / DN32